justliam42/MSOE-notes/Classes/CPE 1500/Week 3 - Canonical Boolean equations, Boolean algebra, gate reduction ratios, NAND-NAND circuits.md

 		 then plot the energy points
 		 power of 2 sized minterm squares that have energy squares and rectangles wrap the edge
-		 do it systematically even though brain sa
+			do it systematically even though brain says no... now identify energy points in rectangles
+		 everything in a